stanwmusic/page-specific-stylesheets/readme.txt

 add_filter('pss_fancy_editor', 'enable_fancy_editor');

-Q. Why is the Fancy Editor disabled by default?
+**Q. Why is the Fancy Editor disabled by default?**

-A. There are known plugin conflicts with many other plugins that utilize CodeMirror, the same utility used in the Fancy Editor.
+**A.** There are known plugin conflicts with many other plugins that utilize CodeMirror, the same utility used in the Fancy Editor.
 I am looking to remedy these conflicts but some of them are out of my control.

-Q. How do I use auto-complete in the editor?
+**Q. How do I use auto-complete in the editor?**

-A. While typing a CSS property or value, you have to press Ctrl+Space.
+**A.** While typing a CSS property or value, you have to press Ctrl+Space.
 This will activate the auto-complete popup.

 == Changelog ==

+v1.3.0
+- Verfied compatibility with WordPress 4.1.
+- Moved project development to [GitHub](https://github.com/tyler-shaw/page-specific-stylesheets).
+- Minfied various CSS files that are unlikely to change.
+- Various minor improvements to README file, etc.
+- Refactored some internal code to make the files neater.

 v1.2.0